uOttawaUniversity of Ottawa

 Example

-The following example shows how to declare attributes and associations in the first steps on modeling a system using Umple.
-Other examples can be found here.
+The following example shows how to declare attributes and associations in the first steps when modeling a system using Umple.

 class Student {}